MickaelBlet/Json/README.md

 ```

 Dump from a Dict to json format in stream.
-You can set the `indent` and `indentCharacter` for better formating.
+You can set the `indent` and `indentCharacter` for better formatting.
 Example at [docs/examples.md#DumpStream](docs/examples.md#dumpstream).

 ``` cpp